andrew/ultimate-awesome/README.md

 - [awesome-dsdev](https://github.com/asiekierka/awesome-dsdev) - Resources for homebrew NDS development.
 - [Environmental-Data-Science](https://github.com/beatrizmilz/Environmental-Data-Science) - A list of books, events, articles, journals, courses, etc related to Environmental Data Science.
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
+- [fucking-awesome-elixir](https://github.com/correia-jpv/fucking-awesome-elixir) - A curated list of amazingly awesome Elixir and Erlang libraries, resources and shiny things.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-microservices](https://github.com/Correia-jpv/fucking-awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.
 With repository stars⭐ and forks🍴.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [Interview-Preparation](https://github.com/ElizaLo/Interview-Preparation) - Awesome list and code for Interview Preparation based on HackerRank, LeetCode, etc. on Python and C++.